Pollution Prevention and Resource Recycling

 Major Initiatives

-We are committed to reducing defective products from our manufacturing processes, reducing packaging materials, and conserving water at our production sites and offices.
+We are also striving to conserve water at our production sites and offices in order to reduce consumption.
 In fiscal 2022, we installed meters on hydraulic equipment in the plant building with the highest water consumption at Shiga Works to visualize water consumption.
 Hydraulic equipment uses water for cooling, but it was found that a large amount of water was being consumed even when the equipment was not in operation.
 Therefore, a temperature sensor was installed in the piping of the hydraulic tank, and a cooling system was introduced to cool the oil only at a certain temperature.
-This initiative is expected to reduce the annual water consumption of the facility by approximately 75%.
-Meanwhile, water consumption in North America is increasing, and we will continue by assessing the circumstances behind this and taking appropriate action.
+As a result of this initiative, the annual water usage at the facility in fiscal 2023 was reduced by approximately 45% compared to the previous year.
+We are also working on utilizing rainwater.
+Our new factory in China, built in 2023, has introduced a rainwater harvesting system, which has reduced our annual water intake by approximately 35% compared to the previous factory.

 Water consumption (Japan)